Pageboy/pageboy.github.io/_portfolio/sumac-tree.md

 <!--and-->

-This piece is available as a print on archival cotton paper (edition 5) and will also be a large scale work constructed from 4 panels (565mm x 350mm)
+This piece is available as a print on archival cotton paper (edition 5) and will also be a large scale work constructed from 4 panels (565mm x 350mm) - overall 1295mm x 915mm